skyler-guha/skyler-guha/README.md

 <div align="center" markdown="1">
 <samp>
 Hi, I am Skyler.
-I dabble in Python Programing, Machine Learning, and Electronics.<br>
+I have intrests in Python Programing, Machine Learning, and Electronics.<br>
 I have experince in languages such as Python, C and Rust.<br>
 I like problem solving and learning new things!!<br>
 </samp>